-Proposed New Course - Year 11 and Year 12 Trade Training Qualification - Elective Course
+New Course - Year 11 and Year 12 Trade Training Qualification - Elective Course Sponsored by the City of Moreton Bay

-Qualification offered by external RTO: Institute of Training & Further Education RTO 6372

-Delivered at Australian Trade College North Brisbane
+Qualification offered by RTO AGA RTO 3829 Delivered at Australian Trade College North Brisbane and leveraging Amazon Web Service Social Impact Partnership

-The Trade College is partnering with Institute of Training and Further Education (iTFE) and Amazon Web Services (AWS) as a Social Impact Training Partner to offer a Vocational Education and Training program for senior secondary students who are passionate about launching a career in the Information Technology industry.
+The Trade College is an Amazon Web Services (AWS) Social Impact Partner and is joining with AGA to offer a Vocational Education and Training program for senior secondary students who are passionate about launching a career in the Information Technology industry.

-Students will have the opportunity to study on-site in the Trade College simulated learning environments and gain first-hand experience with a variety of Tech partners, working alongside qualified and experienced professionals and educators.
+Students will have the opportunity to study on-site in the Trade College simulated learning environments in AWS Learning Labs and gain first-hand experience with a variety of Tech partners, working alongside qualified and experienced professionals and educators.
+We are privileged to be leveraging the might of the world's 4th largest company.